EugeneGitonga/EugeneGitonga/README.md

 ## About Me
 * Eugene is a team oriented person who's open to learn new technologies and cultures😄
 * He has a great interest in Innovation and a strong believer that technology is the solution to all problems.
-* He's passionate about Software Engineering and Machine Learning also proficient in Data Structures and Algorithms.
+* He's passionate about Software Engineering and Machine Learning and also proficient in Data Structures and Algorithms.
 * He has a good grasp in Java, C#, Python, Prolog and SQL✍
 * He's a Champion of Agile Methodologies as a new way of Quick delivery of Quality products using best practices.